 Just like you leave footprints behind when walking along a sandy beach, you leave a trail behind when you’re online too.
-Whether we want to or not, we leave pieces of data behind, which imprints a picture of who we really are.
+Whether we want to or not, we leave pieces of data behind that imprint a picture of who we are.

-These footprints help companies to target specific content to specific consumers, helps employers to run background checks of their employees and target advertisements depending on user needs.
-Everything you do online will leave some kind of trail behind.
+These footprints help companies to target specific content to specific consumers, helps employers to run background checks of their employees, and target advertisements depending on user needs.
+Everything you do online will leave some trail behind.

 Usually, folks are either unaware of what a digital footprint is or are concerned about their digital footprint.
 This blog tackles both, providing useful information to ensure you thoroughly grasp it and understand how to handle it more effectively.
 By the end of this blog, you’ll know ‘what is a digital footprint & how to keep yourself safe.’